Using Passive Prediction Questions#

 The first thing to emphasize is that the distinction between Exploratory and Passive Prediction Questions is a distinction in one’s goal, not the statistical machinery one might use to achieve that goal.

-With Exploratory Questions, our interest is in improving our understanding of the problem space, not in making precise predictions for each entity in our data.
-Thus, in the example of logistic regression, our interest is in the factors on the “right-hand side” of our logistic regression and how they help us understand what shapes outcomes, not the exact accuracy of our predictions.
-A good model, in other words, doesn’t actually have to explain a large share of variation at the level of individual entities, but it does have to help us understand our problem space.
+With Exploratory Questions, our interest is in improving our understanding of patterns in the world to help us understand our problem space, not in making precise predictions for each entity in our data.
+If we were to use a regression to answer an Exploratory Question, for example, the “answer” to our Exploratory Question would be found in the variables on the right-hand side of our regression, their coefficients, and their standard errors.
+That’s because those coefficients are what help us understand the factors that contribute to the outcomes we care about.
+A good model, in other words, doesn’t actually have to explain a large share of variation at the level of individual entities, but it does have to help us understand how different factors contribute to the outcome we wish to understand.

 The “Passive” in Passive Prediction#